Liz0001/Weekleh/README.md

 # WEEKLEH
 =========

-Hi, it's Liu0001.
-It's the first test app that I'm creating.
+Hi, it's Liis.
+Weekleh is a test app that I'm creating.

 ## Intro